Matrix Decomposition and Applications

-In the above Lemma~\ref{lemma:orthogonal-eigenvectors}, we prove that the eigenvectors corresponding to distinct eigenvalues of symmetric matrices are orthogonal.
-More generally, we prove the important theorem that eigenvectors corresponding to distinct eigenvalues of any matrix are linearly independent. \begin{theorem}[Independent Eigenvector Theorem] If a matrix $\bA\in \real^{n\times n}$ has $k$ distinct eigenvalues, then any set of $k$ corresponding eigenvectors are linearly independent. \end{theorem} \begin{proof}[of Theorem~\ref{theorem:independent-eigenvector-theorem}] We will prove by induction.
-Firstly, we will prove that any two eigenvectors corresponding to distinct eigenvalues are linearly independent.
-Suppose $\bv_1,\bv_2$ correspond to distinct eigenvalues $\lambda_1$ and $\lambda_2$ respectively.
-Suppose further there exists a nonzero vector $\bx=[x_1,x_2] \neq \bzero $ that
+In Lemma~\ref{lemma:orthogonal-eigenvectors}, we proved that eigenvectors corresponding to distinct eigenvalues of a symmetric matrix are orthogonal.
+More generally, we now prove a stronger result: eigenvectors corresponding to distinct eigenvalues of any square matrix are linearly independent. \begin{theorem}[Independent eigenvector theorem] If a matrix $\bA\in \real^{n\times n}$ has $k$ distinct eigenvalues, then any set of $k$ corresponding (nonzero) eigenvectors are linearly independent. \end{theorem} \begin{proof}[of Theorem~\ref{theorem:independent-eigenvector-theorem}] We prove the theorem by induction.
+First, we show that any two eigenvectors corresponding to distinct eigenvalues are linearly independent.
+Let eigenvectors $\bv_1$ and $\bv_2$ correspond to distinct eigenvalues $\lambda_1$ and $\lambda_2$, respectively.
+Assume, for contradiction, that $\bv_1$ and $\bv_2$ are linearly dependent.
+Then there exists a nonzero vector $\bx=[x_1,x_2] \neq \bzero $ such that